robert17/iotf-rtd/docs/api/device_management.rst

 Register a new device to an organization.

-.. note:: You may use any scheme of your choice when assigning values for
+.. note:: You can use any scheme of your choice when assigning values for
     type and id to registered devices, however the following restrictions apply:

     - Maximum length of 32 characters